Ladvien/ladvien.github.io/_posts/2018-04-29-arch-linux-deep-learning-gpu-environment.md

 ![](https://ladvien.com/images/cnchi.png)

-Select the `Install It`.
+Select `Install It`.
 The installer is fairly self explantory.
 But, if you run in to any issues, please feel free to ask me questions in the comments.
 I'm glad to help.

 Once the installer is complete you will be prompted to restart the computer.
 It's go time.